In the Shadows of Triple Betrayal

 Set against traditional patterned fabric, the figures exist within a visual field that evokes cultural continuity alongside systemic betrayal.
 Decorative motifs and floral forms contrast sharply with the harsh realities embedded in the newsprint, underscoring the tension between tradition, survival, and disruption.
 The work reflects on how each generation of women inherits the consequences of power seized through force, standing in the shadows of repeated betrayal while continuing to bear witness.

-Acrylic on Burmese fabric
+Acrylic and paper collage on Burmese fabric

 AVAILABILITY: Out of stock